-The Church of the Nazarene began planting churches in Swaziland about 1911 when Harmon Schmelzenbach arrived at Peniel (Endzingeni).
-Over these eighty years the church has steadily grown with that growth actually accelerating in the decade 1980-90.
+The Church of the Nazarene began planting churches in what is now Eswatini about 1911 when Harmon Schmelzenbach arrived at Endzingeni (then named Peniel).
+Over the past century, the church has steadily grown, with that growth accelerating in some recent decades.

-The early converts in Swaziland were mainly illiterate.
+The early converts in Eswatini were largely illiterate.
 So, literacy programs were started right away to enable them to read the Bible.
 The first school at Grace Church (Phophonyane) and the Bible school at Pigg's Peak were both established with this purpose in mind.
-Grace church grew because the first twenty students of the school were among the first won to Christ.
+Grace church grew because the first twenty students of the school were among the first to be won to Christ.
 They witnessed to their families and brought them and others to church.
-Then, the students and converts of Grace Church under Miss Etta Innes helped clear the grounds for a church building at Pigg's Peak in 1914.
-Our historians consider this the first true African project of the church.
+Then, the students and other converts of Grace Church under Etta Innes helped clear the grounds for a church building at Pigg's Peak in 1914.
+Our historians consider this the first truly African project of the church.

-Further evidence that the institutions give priority to effective evangelism can be seen in the careful selection of teaching staffs, nurses, physicians and others.
-A conscious effort is made to select only committed and dedicated Christians who will use the opportunity of contact with people to evangelize and win them to Christ and to the Church.
+Further evidence that the institutions give priority to effective evangelism can be seen in the careful selection of teaching staffs, nurses, physicians, and others.
+A conscious effort is made to select only committed and dedicated Christians who will use their contact with people to evangelize and win them to Christ and the Church.
 This pivotal factor in selection has been true even in those institutions where the government is paying almost all the bills.

-Another area of evangelistic strength which institutions have contributed has been in the training of skilled Christian workers like nurses who serve not only in Nazarene clinics, but also in government ones.
+Another area of evangelistic strength to which institutions have contributed has been in the training of skilled Christian workers like nurses who serve not only in Nazarene clinics but also in government ones.
 Likewise, the teacher college sends out qualified Christian teachers whose witness has strengthened the church and contributed to its growth even in remote parts of the country.
-At the end of each year, school managers from all over Swaziland scramble to get graduating Nazarenes, under scoring the quality of our institutional products.
+At the end of each year, school managers from all over Eswatini scramble to get graduating Nazarenes, underscoring the quality of our institutional products.

-One of the most recent signs of the priority given to evangelism has been the schools' evangelism program run in all 34 Nazarene primary schools, the 3 high schools and the teacher training college.
+One of the most recent signs of the priority given to evangelism has been the schools' evangelism program that is run in all 34 Nazarene primary schools, the three high schools, and the teacher training college.
 An evangelist is appointed to conduct school revivals through the year.
-About 1300 are converted to Christ each year in these revivals.
+About 1,300 are converted to Christ each year in these revivals.
 Not all join the Church of the Nazarene, of course.
-Still, both church membership and Sunday school attendance has shown improved percentage increases since the hiring of the school evangelist.
+Still, church membership and Sunday school attendance have shown percentage increases since the hiring of a school evangelist.

 As part of its cultural mandate,1 the Church must seek to meet the physical and social needs of the society in which it operates.
-To this end, the Swaziland Church of the Nazarene has established orphanages, health centers and schools.
-William Greathouse once wrote: "Compassion lay at the heart of Christ's ministry; it was an authentic expression of holiness. . . but the church was reluctant to embrace this ministry as a basic element in its mission.
+To this end, the Eswatini Church of the Nazarene has established orphanages, health centers, and schools.
+William Greathouse once wrote: "Compassion lay at the heart of Christ's ministry.
+It was an authentic expression of holiness. . . but the church was reluctant to embrace this ministry as a basic element in its mission.
 There was lingering apprehension that such activity might dilute the primary emphasis on evangelism. . .
 It was perceived that somehow the two were mutually exclusive."

-So, medical missions work was introduced by Nazarenes into Swaziland in 1917.
-Not long after that a hospital was built in memory of Raleigh Fitkin, son of Nazarene missions promoter Susan N. Fitkin.
+So, medical missions work was introduced by Nazarenes into Eswatini in 1917.
+Not long after that, a hospital was built in memory of Raleigh Fitkin, son of Nazarene missions promoter Susan N. Fitkin.
 In a recent year that hospital in Manzini treated 55,000 patients, while its fifteen clinics served 120,000 more.
 It also enrolled 121 nurses for training.

-Dr. William Ruche of the school of medicine at the University of Pittsburgh has said that there are probably no two fields more closely allied than those of medicine and religion.
-He said: "There is no profession in which the professional man sees his clients at deeply religious moments so often as in the practice of medicine."
-This is because people in severe suffering or near death feel the need of religion.
-Our many medical workers have made their healing ministry a real effective vehicle for evangelism and church growth in Swaziland.
+Dr. William Ruche of the School of Medicine at the University of Pittsburgh has said that there are no two fields more closely allied than those of medicine and religion.
+He asserted: "There is no profession in which the professional man sees his clients at deeply religious moments so often as in the practice of medicine."
+This is because people in severe suffering or near death feel the need for religion.
+Our many medical workers have made their healing ministry a real effective vehicle for evangelism and church growth in Eswatini.

 1The cultural mandate is humanity's stewardship obligation to care for the earth God has entrusted to it (Gen. 1:26-28).
 The cultural mandate is complementary to the evangelistic mandate.

-Many waysides or preaching points in Swaziland which later have become churches were started because someone who was reached by the institutions was followed up and he/she invited the church to come and start a work in their area.
+Many waysides or preaching points in Eswatini which later became churches were started because someone who was reached by the institutions was followed up and he/she invited the church to come and start a work in their area.
 In some instances, these people themselves took the lead in starting a congregation as they began to witness for Christ.

-In a recent year the Swaziland Northern District had 595 "institutional workers" and 41 ordained pastors and 38 licensed ministers.
-These institutional workers have been a positive factor in Nazarene church growth in Swaziland.
+In a recent year, the Eswatini Northern District had 595 "institutional workers," 41 ordained pastors, and 38 licensed ministers.
+These institutional workers have positively influenced Nazarene church growth in Eswatini.
 They are potentially capable of impacting church growth even more.

 The large number of applications to enter our Nazarene schools each year is evidence that many want their children exposed to Christian influences.
 These are "winnable people,' as A.R.
 Tippett put it.